"Anywhere I see suffering, that is where I want to be, doing what I can.”

 Upon her return to England, the Princess gave the shawl to her friend and acupuncturist Oonagh Shanley-Toffolo who cherished it until her death in August 2015.

 When you visit our Princess Diana Museum you will see the original “Red Cross Patches” worn during her visit to bring awareness to landmines in Angola, signed photos of both Mother Teresa and Princess Diana, Sri Chinmoy’s visit to Kensington Palace, and Diana’s spiritual connection with her acupuncturist Oonagh Shanley-Toffolo and her husband Joe.
 When Joe underwent heart surgery, Diana met Hasnat Khan, the heart surgeon who would become her lover for over three years.

 Image courtesy of Kent Gavin.
-When you visit the Princess Diana 3D Virtual Museum be sure to listen for his interview about his time photographing the Princess and what they spoke about coming back from Pakistan.
+When you visit The Princess Diana Museum be sure to listen for his interview about his time photographing the Princess and what they spoke about coming back from Pakistan.

-Visit the Princess Diana 3D Virtual Museum to see the fine wool shawl gifted to Oonagh after a trip to Pakistan, a Pavarotti book gifted to Joe and much more.
+Visit The Princess Diana Museum to see the fine wool shawl gifted to Oonagh after a trip to Pakistan, a Pavarotti book gifted to Joe and much more.